 Curriculum (2 year program)

-The Two-Year Intensive Acupuncture Diploma Program and the Three-Year Acupuncture Diploma Program share the same curriculum - the major difference is the timeline.
-In the Two-Year Intensive Acupuncture Diploma Program, the clinical requirements run concurrent to the classroom and practical classes.
-In the Three-Year Acupuncture Diploma Program the clinical requirements are fulfilled in a third year solely dedicated to fulfilling all the clinical requirements.
+The Intensive Two-Year Acupuncture Diploma Program and the Three-Year Acupuncture Diploma Program share the same curriculum - the major difference is the timeline.
+In the Intensive Two-Year Acupuncture Diploma Program, the clinical requirements run concurrent to the classroom and practical classes.
+In the Three-Year Acupuncture Diploma Program, the clinical requirements are fulfilled in the third year solely dedicated to meeting all the clinical requirements.

 Part of the advanced studies enrichment includes:

-a) Acupuncture, herbology, and herbal formulas student research project (these hours of acupuncture, herbal medicine research help reinforce the course hours)
+a) Acupuncture, herbology, and herbal formulas student research project (these hours of acupuncture and herbal medicine research help reinforce the course hours)

 b) Acupuncture/acupressure research thesis